From Coins to 25%, 1.10k+ In Equity At 18

 Most of my coins came from buying it from beggars at a price higher than their face value.

-Below is the picture of notes from my collection.
-4 Indian Rupee notes.
-3x One Rupee and 1x of two rupees
+Below is the picture of notes from my collection taken 13 years later, at time of writing the article.
+3x One Rupee and 1x of two rupees.
+Placed on a paper with my name as a "proof".

 I started collecting stationery at age of 9.
 By the age of 10, I had started taking my stationery collection seriously.
 I also introduced this hobby to my classmates, and it spread like fire.
 I also started trading stationery with them.
 I named this act "Soada", which is Punjabi word for "deal".
 I mostly traded stationery for non stationery items including food, money and others.
 I kept a written, signed bill of each item traded for just in case.
 I also introduced written form of communication in form of paper balls letters with some obscure words.

 Some of my most notable trades were soft drink, chips nuts, and which in return, I got two pocket sized Oxford dictionaries.
 Cash, listening to stories of a classmate's father stationery shop from which I got an obscure sharpener from her.
 Pack 50 pens, 2 Rupee, each from a village student for cash.
-Mathematics table, formula notebook, which I wrote myself, for 5 sharpeners.
-An imported chocolate, for which Y testified, post trade, in boasting manner that it's indeed imported, in return for 7 sharpeners.
+Mathematics table, formula notebook, which I wrote myself, for which I got 5 sharpeners in return.
+An imported chocolate for in return for 7 sharpeners.
 A small carton of juice(10 rupees) for mechanical pencil(worth 15 new) from Z. She believed in mobile app ghosts, played video games, ate meat(which was considered taboo), and by her own admission, was "Not like rest of girls".
 She later even started doing experiments, playing pen fighting with me, and other minor trades.

 In addition to that, we did many other things including Pen fighting[^1], "experiments" with stationery, writing short reference books, throwing our stationery out of window on the porch and then rolling them down through water pressure.
 The one who managed to do this could keep all of them.

-At the age of 12.5, I created a Paytm account with Mini KYC, and started earning through referrals, micro tasks, quizzes and some real money gaming.
+At the age of 12.5, I created a Paytm account with Mini KYC, from my father's documents, with his consent obviously.
+And started earning through referrals, micro tasks, quizzes and some real money gaming.

-I didn't really do real money gaming much as I knew that I often lost, except in one game in which I managed to earn around hundred rupees.
+I didn't really do real money gaming, basically gambling, much as I knew that I often lost, except in one game in which I managed to earn around hundred rupees.
 I didn't do sports betting, rummy, poker as I didn't have enough knowledge, neither desire to gain it.

 I must have earned a total 600-700 rupees overall, without any investment, but I then just stopped as the work to reward ratio was too low.
 But for me, the biggest feeling was earning something.
 I still remember that I playfully bantered with my classmates that I have already started earning, have more cash in my wallet than them, who had none.

-After learning programming for 1.5 years, at the age of 13.5, I created my own group for computer, cybersecurity related discussions, that gained over 100 members, and I started learning about finance, stocks, cryptocurrency.
+After learning programming for 1.5 years, at the age of 13.5, I created my own group, Sethi Free Hacking School, for computer, cybersecurity related discussions, that gained over 100 members, and I started learning about finance, stocks, cryptocurrency.

 I was able to refer around 5 people in Sethi Free Hacking School, which increased my mining rate.
 Soon, I reached $10, the minimum withdraw limit, and withdrew my earnings to my trading account, there was no option to withdraw to bank account, crypto wallet.
 From that, I bought Matic USDT and made $13.

 But sadly, I wasn’t able to withdraw the profit because I didn’t have legal documents, as I was a minor.
 After that, I just abandoned Stormgain, cryptocurrencies and started focusing more on programming, equities instead.
-Though still I did manage to make $105 profit in demo account with BTCUSDT and COMPUSDT
+Though still I did manage to make $105 profit in demo account.

 Even though it was a demo account, I played safe and only bought securities which I would feel confident buying from my real money.
 I also bought some cryptocurrencies including Dogecoin, Ethererum, Bitcoin, but my main focus was on equities.